Overlap locking and non-perturbative effects in spin glasses: Finite volume corrections for the ferromagnetic model

 In the high-temperature region, the Hessian around the saddle point is positive definite, and the fluctuations are Gaussian.
 For example, in the ferromagnetic model, we have the following representation for the free energy

 where the second term is produced by the Gaussian fluctuations around the saddle point $m^*$ and $\cal H $ is the Hessian matrix describing such small fluctuations.
-In the low temperature region, the $1/N$ scaling is not changed even in the presence of the symmetry-breaking zero modes in the Hessian, giving just rise to logarithmic corrections.
+In the low-temperature region, the $1/N$ scaling is unchanged even in the presence of symmetry-breaking zero modes in the Hessian, yielding only logarithmic corrections.
 The degenerate saddle points are simply taken into account by integrating over the degrees of freedom of the symmetry group, leading to

 where ${\cal H_\perp}$ is the transverse Hessian, $\Omega_{n}(m^*)$ is the surface of the $n$-dimensional sphere of radius $m^*$ and the $\log N$ terms comes from the $n-1$ zero modes.